 Short-term Care Quality

-In addition to receiving a great overall grade, this facility also received A+ short-term care grade.
-Our short-term care grades are believed to be most critical for those needing rehabilitation from their nursing home.
-Rehabilitation usually requires higher levels of skilled nursing.
-This means not merely nursing, but also physical and occupational therapy, as well as other variations of therapy.
+In addition to being a strong facility overall, this nursing home also excelled in the area of short-term care, where it received an A+.
+Few nursing homes performed better in this category.
+Short-term care ratings are based on a facility's quantity of skilled nursing services.
+This includes a vast spectrum of services, spanning from registered nurses to physical and speech therapists, as well as other variations of therapy.
 Fortunately, it appear that this facility has registered nurses on staff.
 Not every facility employs these skilled professionals.
 On the other hand, according to the data this nursing home provided, they do not appear to employ physical therapists.
-Finally, we considered the percentage of patients who were able to return to the community from this facility.
-We found that 6.6 percent of this nursing home's patients returned home.
+Finally, we considered the percentage of patients that were able to return home from this facility.
+We found that 6.6 percent of this nursing home's residents returned home.

 Facility Inspections